 Star fruit is usually consumed fresh but can be used as a seasoning or processed into sauces, relishes, jellies, and wines.

 Due to high oxalic acid content, those with kidney disease should not consume carambola without consulting a medical professional.
 Alternatively, in India, carambola is lauded and sought out for its many medicinal purposes.

 Star fruit gets its name from its unique shape when cut, producing five or sometimes six longitudinal ribs or ridges that resemble a star.
-Carambola flowers are pinkish or lavender with five petals and can be either long or short.
+Flowers are pinkish or lavender with five petals and can be either long or short.

 There are two primary types of star fruit, one that is smaller and sour and its larger and sweeter sibling.
 The fruit can vary in color from a golden or light yellow to brighter yellows and oranges.

-References: Purdue University Center for New Crops and Plant Products, University of California Cooperative Extension, University of Florida Extension.
+References: California Rare Fruit Growers, Inc., Purdue University, University of California Cooperative Extension, University of Florida Extension, University of Hawaii.